Authority: Issued by the Chancellor.

 3.1.2 All tenured/tenure track faculty vacancies and all SAAO-Tier I vacancies must be advertised in a national publication with broad circulation.
 Electronic, web and listserv media are acceptable.
 Tenured/tenure track faculty and SAAO-Tier I vacancies must accept applications for at least twenty (20) business days.

-3.1.3 All other EPA positions, including SAAO-Tier II positions, non-tenure track faculty and other non-faculty professional positions, must be posted for at least ten (10) business days.
+3.1.3 All other EHRA positions, including SAAO-Tier II positions, non-tenure track faculty and other non-faculty professional positions, must be posted for at least ten (10) business days.
 In addition, media sources deemed appropriate for the level and specialization of the position should be used to ensure a qualified, diverse applicant pool.

 3.1.4 Vacancies posted for current/internal employees only, or those advertised only in North Carolina advertising sources, must be open and accept applications for at least ten (10) business days.